Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and

-Steeped in chaos, manipulation, and a bittersweet love affair, The Wolf of Wall Street is a one-of-a-kind movie that sets the benchmark for other films.
+Steeped in chaos, manipulation, and a bittersweet love affair, The Wolf of Wall Street is a one-of-a-kind film that sets the benchmark for other films.
 Disarmingly poignant yet hilarious, this survival story is a rollercoaster ride—one crafted with passion and love.

 But I shall be brief.
 Tempting as it may be, I won't unduly eulogize this crafty affair.
 You're here to find some movies like The Wolf of Wall Street.
 Let's get right into it.

 - The Big Short